- Causes Of Cold During Pregnancy

 Garlic has antiviral properties that work significantly in killing the virus.
 You can take a small piece everyday or add it to your daily diet.

 You shouldn’t take any medicine for cold during the first 12 weeks of pregnancy, especially in the first trimester, without your OB/GYN approval.
-This is especially true if you are in the first trimester.
 This is a critical time for the development of baby’s organs.
 After 12 weeks the situation could ease out and your doctor might prescribe one of these medications for cold: